The Martial Compendium 5E

 Requires: Any Martial Slashing or Piercing melee weapon.

-As a Bonus Action, you can expend one superiority die to temporarily increase your reach.
-Until the end of your turn, your reach is increased by 5 feet and your next attack that hits deals extra damage equal to your superiority die.
+As a Bonus Action, you can expend one Stamina to temporarily increase your reach.
+Until the end of your next turn, your Reach with is increased by 5 feet.

 Maneuvering Attack